pldilley/async-native/README.md

 async-native
 =========

-_This module is ALPHA and still being developed!_
+_This module is ALPHA and still being developed!
+It will be up on npm shortly._

 async-native allows the user to write asynchronous code synchronously, as if it were in its own thread, by leveraging yield and code re-writing.